ovh/docs/pages/web/emails/diagnostic_headers/guide.en-gb.md

 From: John &amp;ltjohn@mydomain.ovh>
 </code></pre>

-- The `To` field indicates the email recipient's address and display name.
+- The `To` field indicates the email recipient address and display name.

 <pre class="console"><code>
 To: Robert &amp;ltrobert@hisdomain.ovh>